sualeh/drools-intro/README.md

-# Introduction to Basic Drools 6 Concepts
+# Introduction to Drools 6
+__ A gentle introduction to basic Drools 6 concepts __

-This project explains basic Drools 6 concepts, such as no-loop, salience, lock-on-active, and so on.
+This project explains basic Drools 6 concepts, such as `no-loop`, `salience`, `lock-on-active`, and so on.
 There is one simple fact object in use throughout.

 ## How to Use